nourabosen/NourAbosen/README.md

-# 👋 Hi, I’m Nour Abosen
+# 👋 Hi, I’m Nour Alhuda Adel Abosen

 ### 🌟 About Me
 A math and computer science enthusiast who enjoys turning ideas into code and solving problems through research.